-Families from New York, Florida die in Costa Rica plane crash
+Costa Rica plane crash victims include New York, Florida families

-SAN JOSE, Costa Rica – Costa Rican investigators are looking into what caused a charter aircraft to crash in woods in the country’s northwest soon after takeoff, killing two crewmembers and 10 U.S. citizens, including families from New York and Florida.
+SAN JOSE, Costa Rica — Costa Rican investigators are looking into what caused a charter aircraft to crash in woods in the country’s northwest soon after takeoff, killing two crew members and 10 U.S. citizens, including families from New York and Florida.

 The families from Scarsdale, N.Y., and Belleair, Florida, accounted for nine of the dead.
 It remained unclear who the 10th victim was.